-What we liked: The app offers helpful features that include virtual reality FPV as well as waypoint planning, which the drone will automatically follow.
+What makes it stand out?
+The app offers helpful features that include virtual reality FPV as well as waypoint planning, which the drone will automatically follow.
 The purchase includes a 32GB MicroSD card on which you can save up to 60 minutes of video, even at 4K quality.

 In this roof inspection drone, you get a 1080p HD camera, which isn’t the best on our list but sufficient for inspecting a roof.

 You can initiate Altitude Hold, so your drone stays at the same height – that’s one less thing to monitor while you do the inspection.
 It has a 6-axis gyro to help with stability.

 As an additional expense, you can invest in VR glasses, place your phone inside, and then your roof inspection will be a 3D virtual reality experience.

 To get the right angle for your inspection, there’s a 45° adjustability on the camera.
 Again, it’s not the most impressive on today’s market, but still valuable.